By Yousif Al Hamadi

 Owen Jones (1856) presented a book where he displayed a wide range of motifs and ornaments from multiple cultures and explained how to illustrate and implement them.
 He introduced the Arabic motifs derived from Islamic culture and can be seen in Islamic architecture (Jones, 1856, pp. 106-107).
 With the spread of the Islamic religion, the need naturally emerged for a new art style.
 In the beginning, Muslims used ancient Roman or Byzantine styles, but eventually, a unique characteristic of their motifs and ornaments appeared.
 The twisted rope, the intersection of two squares, and the equilateral triangle arranged inside a hexagon are examples of decorations that you may notice in the Gulf region and clearly influenced by Islamic art is clear on them.
 Most of these decorations reached the Gulf region from Syria and Egypt (1856, p.
 110).
 These motifs and designs are usually observed on old steel doors.
 Additionally, a design is often noticed on governmental buildings, the one based on ten points.
 It depends on the basic geometry of the flower in the center and between each angle of 18 degrees.
 Moreover, all the motifs have a very strong connection to the mathematics of Pythagoras and philosophical aspects as well.
 For example, if there is an expression of justice, the motif is based on four points, and if it is an expression of the universe, it is based on ten points (Lockerbie, 2020).

 Some motifs were noticed in some areas that remained and were not destroyed yet in some residential houses in the Salata in Doha and others in Al Wakrah, Al Khor, and Sumaysimah.
 The motifs are noticed on the facade of the majlis, around the entrance, inside it, and more simply in the house’s interior.
 They are seen on panels in the middle of the wall.
 While around the panels, there are a group of ornate circles and squares.
-There are strips around the panel and circles such as frames or ornamental cornices in some houses.
-There is no uniformity in the distribution of motifs, as a wide range of different motifs uses different geometric units, some of which contain blue or pink color.
+Some houses have strips around the panel and circles such as frames or ornamental cornices.
+There is no uniformity in the distribution of motifs, as many different motifs use different geometric units, some of which contain blue or pink colors.

-There are many motifs are used in the Gulf region, which Ali collected in his book The Gypsum Motifs in the Gulf (1985), and they are as the follows:
+There are many motifs used in the Gulf region, which Ali collected in his book The Gypsum Motifs in the Gulf (1985), and they are as follows:

 A survey was conducted among the public of 100 people, which was digitally processed on the Survey Monkey website, and it was sent via WhatsApp groups.
 The ages of the participants ranged between 30 to 60 years of both sexes, 45 males and 55 females.
 The results were as follows: